Table of Contents

 - The particles of matter are locomotive in nature because they have kinetic energy.
 The motion of the constituent particles intensifies with a surge in temperature.

 - The bits in matter draw each other, but this reciprocal force of pull is operational only when the particles are very close by to each other.
 In solids, these units are narrowly crammed, and hence they have superior intermolecular force attraction although, in gases, the groups are lightly held.
-Therefore, they have feeble forces of attractions.
+Therefore, they have feeble forces of attraction.

 The intermingling of the particles of two or more materials on their own is called diffusion.

 Diffusion is quicker in gases.
 The speed of diffusion is different in different gases.
 Lighter gas intermingles at a faster speed than denser gases.
 Liquids, as well as solids, undergo dissemination.
 However, the speed of diffusion in solids is pretty low.
-As particles of liquids move slowly, diffusion in liquids is slower than gases.
+As particles of liquids move slowly, diffusion in liquids is slower than in gases.

 The speed of diffusion is directly proportionate to the temperature.
-As the temperature increases the kinetic energy of the constituent units upsurges and they travel with greater speed resulting in an amplified rate of diffusion.
+As the temperature increases, the kinetic energy of the constituent units upsurges, and they travel with greater speed resulting in an amplified rate of diffusion.

-Classification Of Matter
+Classification of Matter

 The matter has been characterised into five states by the researchers i.e., solid, liquid, gas, plasma and Bose-Einstein Condensate.
-Amid these states, the most familiar states of matter that exist around us are as solids, liquids and gases.
+Amid these states, the most familiar states of matter that exist around us are solids, liquids and gases.

 When the particles are packed together firmly, they form solids.
 In solids, the particles only vibrate about their fixed positions, since their kinetic energy is low and not sufficient to let them breakdown away from their common force of the pull.
-Thus, solids have definite forms, volumes and are not compressible.
+Thus, solids have definite forms and volumes and are not compressible.
 That’s why they do not flow or diffuse.

 - A rubber band can be strained under force, and it recovers to the same shape when the force is removed.

-The sponge is one more example of solid, which has minuscule holes in which the air is confined.
+- The sponge is one more example of a solid, which has minuscule holes in which the air is confined.

-In liquids, the kinetic energies of the atoms are more than solids, and the atoms are not fixed to any positions.
+In liquids, the kinetic energies of the atoms are more than in solids, and the atoms are not fixed to any positions.
 They move about at will, arbitrarily, all through the liquid.
 Though, they do not have sufficient kinetic energy to break out of the borderlines of the liquid form.
 That clarifies why liquids do not have fixed shapes and pour or diffuse at will, but they do have fixed volumes.

 In gases, the atoms are not crammed together at all, as their kinetic energies are high enough to let them break free from any boundaries.
 They are unrestricted to move about in arbitrary motion.
 That is why gases have no fixed figure or volume, and they flow and diffuse readily.
 They crash into each other, and off the walls of their container.
 That’s how a gas applies pressure on its vessel.
 Also, as the spaces between the atoms are large, gases are exceedingly compressible.

 The fluorescent tube and neon sign bulbs contain plasma.
 The gas present inside these bulbs and tubes is an inert gas.
-When electricity is passed through them, the gas gets ionised and charged.
-This charging up creates a glowing plasma, having a particular colour depending on the nature of gas.
+When electricity is passed through them, the gas gets ionized and charged.
+This charging up creates a glowing plasma, having a particular colour depending on the nature of the gas.